leewc/legacy/_posts/thoughts/2015-06-06-hello-world.md

 ![serve](/assets/images/posts/thoughts/serve.png){:.totem}

 For the uninitiated Jekyll is a static-site generator, but long story short I get to write things in a Markdown format and a pretty blog post shows up.
-I only found out about Jekyll after my friend KokHouser [(check out his Jekyll blog!)](obsessivecompulsivemisnomer.com) mentioned it when his blog launched.
+I only found out about Jekyll after **my friend Hao Zhe** [(check out his Jekyll blog!)](http://obsessivecompulsivemisnomer.com) mentioned it when his blog launched.
 After a lot of research and reading the documentation I felt it would be fun to build a blog in Jekyll, a step-up from my blogger.com days where I used to have a blog named LifehackingWithComputergeek.
 Not it's not there anymore.
 I'm a different person now, so I'm keeping that in my closet I suppose.

 I got introduced to Jekyll before I actually knew about it, seeing all the pretty and minimalist sites.
 When I first saw it I thought it was some kind of text-to-blog gem that leaves people with a basic theme.
 So basic.
 It was only after I dug into porting a theme did I see how ingenious and powerful Jekyll is.